 When going to expand your PCs storage SSD is the right choice.

-SSD is fast, reliable and gives outstanding performance and is an essential component of gaming PC.
+SSD is fast, reliable and gives an outstanding performance, and is an essential component of a gaming PC.

-SSDs are free from platters to spin up, read/write heads which locate your file on the platter from a specific point.
-The reason why solid-state drives are slimmer, compact, shock-proof and accidental drop-proof is the absence of these moving parts like in the hard drive.
+SSDs are free from platters to spin up, read/write heads that locate your file on the platter from a specific point.
+The reason why solid-state drives are slimmer, compact, shock-proof, and accidental drop-proof is the absence of these moving parts like in the hard drive.

-The prime difference between the SSD and Hard drives is that hard drives are mechanical devices which store data on platters which are extracted by moving heads inside the apparatus.
+The prime difference between the SSD and Hard drives is that hard drives are mechanical devices that store data on platters which are extracted by moving heads inside the apparatus.

 What makes them bad?

 Hard drives cannot bear the drops and the accidental drops can damage the interior mechanism resulting in data loss(inaccessible).

 These drives are much slower than you have to find data physically searching on the drive.
 There are the fastest external drives with speeds as high as 7,200 RPM but not really fast these days.

 Faster are internal desktop-class hard drives that spin at 15,000 rotations per minute.